beman-project/beman/docs/BEMAN_STANDARD.md

 ## `README.md`

-**[README.TITLE]** RECOMMENDATION: The `README.md` should begin with a level 1 header with the name of the library optionally followed with a ":" and short description.
+**[README.TITLE]** RECOMMENDATION: The `README.md` must begin with a level 1 header with the name of the library optionally followed with a ":" and short description.

 Examples: